JohanAlvedal/PumpSteer/README.md

 PumpSteer controls your heat pump's perceived demand using a fake outdoor temperature:

 * Slightly increases heating (1 °C overshoot) only when electricity prices are very cheap
+* Optional cheap-hours boost raises the target a little during the cheapest slots when enabled
 * Avoids heating when prices are high
 * Goes to neutral mode when stable
 * Disables heating when it's warm outside (summer mode)